reductstore/homepage/terms_and_conditions.md

 (i) By Either Party.
 Either party may terminate this Agreement for cause if the other party is in material breach of this Agreement and the material breach remains uncured for a period of 30 days from receipt of notice by the other party.
 No later than the Termination Date, you will close your account.
 (ii) By Us.
-We may also terminate this Agreement immediately upon notice to you (A) for cause (B) ) You are, or any User is, in breach of this Agreement (C) You are in breach of your payment obligations under Section 6 (D) in order to comply with the law or requests of governmental entities.
+We may also terminate this Agreement immediately upon notice to you (A) for cause (B) You are, or any User is, in breach of this Agreement (C) You are in breach of your payment obligations under Section 6 (D) in order to comply with the law or requests of governmental entities.
+(E) You or any associated User violates the terms of this Agreement, including compliance with the BUSL-1.1 license.

 8.3. **Effect of Termination**.
-a) Generally.
+(a) Generally.
 Upon the Termination Date:
-(i) except as provided in Section 8.3(b), all your rights under this Agreement immediately terminate;
+(i) All your rights under this Agreement immediately terminat; except as provided in Section 8.3(b).
-(ii) you remain responsible for all fees and charges you have incurred through the Termination Date and are responsible for any fees and charges you incur during the post- termination period described in Section 8.3(b);
+(ii) You remain responsible for all fees and charges you've incurred up to the Termination Date.
+(iii) You are responsible for any fees and charges you incur during the post-termination period as described in Section 8.3(b).
-(iv) Provisions that survive termination or expiration of this Agreement are those relating to limitation of liability, confidentiality, licensing, infringement indemnity, payment and others which by their nature are intended to survive.
+(iv) Provisions that will survive the termination or expiration of this Agreement include those relating to limitations of liability, confidentiality, licensing, infringement indemnity, payment, and any other provisions which by their nature are intended to persist.
 (b) Post-Termination.
-Unless we terminate your use of the Service Offerings pursuant to Section 8.2(b), during the 30 days following the Termination Date:
+Unless we terminate your use of the Service Offerings as outlined in Section 8.2(b), during the 30 days following the Termination Date:
-(i) we will not take action to remove from the ReductStore systems any of Your Content as a result of the termination; and
+(i) We won't take any action to remove any of Your Content from ReductStore systems due to the termination.
-For any use of the Services after the Termination Date, the terms of this Agreement will apply and you will pay the applicable fees at the rates under Section 6.
+(ii) For any use of the Services after the Termination Date, the terms of this Agreement will continue to apply, and you will be required to pay the applicable fees as stated under Section 6.

 ## 9. Indemnification.